zacnicholson/free_sync_storage2.0/README.md

 If you prefer to run this not headless go to line 9 in  sync.py and comment the line out

+If you download just the .app from above OS X might say that the file is dangerous, due to it being built with Tkinter.
+It is not dangerous

 ### Built With